akageyama/efpp/README.md

 # efpp
-efpp: A simple preprocessor for Modern Fortran
+efpp: A preprocessor for eFortran, a dialect of the modern Fortran